Search

 hydrocarbyls functional group

-I suggest creating a Memory Palace just for these hydrocarbyls:
+I suggest creating a Memory Palace exclusively for memorizing these hydrocarbyls:

 • Alkane